 But for many, deleting Facebook just isn’t that easy.
 We’ve grown accustomed to using the social network, be it for personal or business use.

-This doesn’t mean that you have to be a sheep and just accept that Facebook and their partners can have complete access to all the private data it’s accumulated over the past decade.
-Here are three important steps that you should take to protect your privacy.
+This doesn't imply that you should passively allow Facebook and its partners to gain unrestricted access to the wealth of private data they've accumulated over the last ten years.
+Instead, there are three crucial measures you should undertake to safeguard your privacy.